carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 ~~~
 {: .output}

-This shows the basic commands and the general options.
+This shows the basic commands available with pip and and the general options.

 > ## Exercise
-> 1. Install the sphinx package, we will need it later.
+> 1. Use pip to install the sphinx package, we will need it later.
-> 2. Choose a command and look up it's options, share and discuss with your
+> 2. Choose a pip command and look up it's options, share and discuss with your
-> neighbor, be sure to choose two different ones so that you each.
+> neighbour.
 >
 > > ## Solution
 > >